Saturday, June 10, 2023

 Map of 1648 / zoom

-The name Le Sentier — "The Path" — comes from that track that linked the Saint-Denis and (disappeared) Montmartre gates by the rue de Montmartre, which lies along the relatively populous fringe.
+The name Le Sentier — "The Path" — comes from the path that led through the area where many nobles settled, between the Saint-Denis and Montmartre gates.

 Adapted from Open Street Map / zoom